 The Chamber Music Series offers at least eight concerts annually, with occasional special presentations.

-Gualala Arts Center also operates the Dolphin Gallery (39225 Highway 1, behind the post office in downtown Gualala, 707-884-3896), which is staffed entirely by volunteers.
+Gualala Arts Center also operates the Dolphin Gallery & Shop (39225 Highway 1, behind the post office in downtown Gualala, 707-884-3896), which is staffed entirely by volunteers.
 The gallery features art and fine crafts by artists from along the coastline in northern Sonoma County and southern Mendocino County.
 Plus, the center supports the annual Studio Discovery Tour, which the North Coast Artists Guild coordinates on two weekends around Labor Day.

 Nestled among redwoods on 11 acres of forested land, the center's building includes lots of natural materials and walls of windows to bring the beauty of nature inside.